 Rapid Diagnostic Clinics are now situated at Guy’s Hospital (Southwark), Princess Royal University Hospital (Orpington) and Queen Elizabeth Hospital (Woolwich).

-• Unexplained radiology findings with no obvious primary
+• Unexplained radiology findings suggestive of cancer where there is no obvious primary

 Referral Forms on DXS

 1. All suspected cancer referral forms can be found on the SEL 2WW Cancer Landing page.
-For RDC/NSS referrals select ‘Rapid Diagnostic Clinic/Non-Specific Symptom.’
+For RDC/NSS referrals select ‘Rapid Diagnostic Clinic/Non-Specific Symptoms’

 2. The forms can also be found in the folder directory on the left-hand side by clicking on Cancer and select ‘Rapid Diagnostics 2WW.’
 All of the required documents will appear.